Rethink Swim Jig Techniques to Crack Conditioned Fish

 Like a lot of anglers, I grew up fishing bass jigs traditionally, pounding cover with an endless drop-lift-drop-lift routine.
-And while I caught fish, I didn’t fully grasp how truly versatile jigs are—and how they can be fished in ways that can crack conditioned bass when everything else fails.
+And while I caught fish, I didn’t fully grasp how truly versatile jigs are, like a swim jig, —and how they can be fished in ways that can crack conditioned bass when everything else fails.

 My “eureka” moment came on a trip with a saltwater guide who’d throw his jig out as far as he could and rip it back to the boat.
 Watching him catch fish taught me that we all have preconceived ideas about how we’re supposed to fish jigs.